cesarferreira/AndroidQuickUtils/README.md

 - public static long getCurrentTimeInSeconds()
 - `sleep` method now accepts milliseconds instead of seconds
 - `log` now has a warning method
-- Updated SDK version to 4.0.3
+- Updated max SDK version to 4.0.3
 - Added `math` category
 - Get a random number between a given range
 - Check if a number is odd